 UPS / DOWNS

 With so many high quality plugins out there that have done the JCM800 justice, to be relevant, a new one really has to be remarkable to make a dent in today’s market.
-The plugin can turn up more than a few usable tones but unfortunately it doesn’t really go beyond that.
-Being as much of a fan of the legendary gold-paneled classic, I really can’t recommend this one for those wanting an authentic or realistic 800 experience.
+The plugin can turn up a few usable tones but unfortunately it doesn’t really go beyond that.
+Being as much of a fan of the legendary gold-paneled classic as I am, I really can’t recommend this one for those wanting an authentic or realistic 800 experience.
 For a long list of very good Marshall-inspired plugins capable of delivering a great experience, look at our “Quick Guide – Marshall“.

 ML Sound Lab has put out a very high number of plugins in a very short time which does create some wonder about how the gear is being modeled.
-Many of the ML Sound Lab amp sims have seemed rushed or only partially finished and as a result, the tones are a bit fizzy, the controls limited and everything is just a little bland.
+Many of the ML Sound Lab amp sims have seemed rushed or only partially finished and as a result, the tones are a bit fizzy, the controls make no real sense and everything is just a little plastic sounding.
 ML Sound Lab should consider slowing down the amount of releases to focus on making sure the plugins have some lasting power and a higher level of quality.

 See more: ML Sound Labs launch video